 4. At bottom, petitioner contends that a low threshold is good policy and that the standard identified by the California Supreme Court is too onerous.
-According to petitioner, "The purpose of a prima facie case under Batson is to help courts and parties answer, not unnecessarily evade, the ultimate question of discrimination," PBOM 10, and only the permissive inference test "can assure inquiry into the challenger's reasons whenever peremptory challenges may be the result of improper discrimination," PBOM 20.
-He believes "[t]he cost of adding
+According to petitioner, "The purpose of a prima facie case under Batson is to help courts and parties answer, not improperly evade, the ultimate question of discrimination," PBOM 9, and only the permissive inference test "can assure inquiry into the challenger's reasons whenever peremptory challenges may be the result of improper discrimination," PBOM 22.
+He believes "[t]he cost of adding a few minutes to a trial to obtain the reasons for a questioned challenge is far lower than the cost of allowing a trial to proceed which has been tainted by racial discrimination."
+PBOM 23.